xavier-villelegier/screenshots-flaky-detector/README.md

 ## Prerequisit

-You need to install `imagemagick` used by Argos to compute diffs:
+You need to install `imagemagick` used to compute diffs:

 ```
 brew install imagemagick